The selection processes and criteria for Jefferson and National Fellows are tailored to meet the needs of each program.

 Graduate School of Engineering and Applied Science

 No one may apply for a Jefferson Fellowship at the Engineering School.
-Candidates are nominated by the School of Engineering and Applied Science and then invited by the Foundation to attend a selection competition conducted in late February, which includes formal interviews conducted by Engineering faculty and alumni.
+Candidates are nominated by the School of Engineering and Applied Science and then invited by the Foundation to compete for a Fellowship in late February, which includes formal interviews conducted by Engineering faculty and alumni.

 Competitive nominees must exhibit exceptional ability and potential in scholarship.
-They must also demonstrate commitment to research, a passion for teaching, and a desire to contribute to the intellectual life of the University community and the public beyond.
+They must also demonstrate commitment to research, a passion for community engagement, and a desire to contribute to the intellectual life of the University community and the public beyond.

 National Fellowship